 Simply complete the claim form to confirm your authorisation.
 We will then email you a Welcome Pack with instructions on how to provide the details of the invoices for which you would like us to pursue a claim.
-Visit our Upload Centre to submit the information to us.

 We will then contact each company and recover the statutory compensation amount as well as any interest that may be due.